-Craig Letorneau embarks on his third season at the helm of the women's volleyball program in 2013.
+Craig Letorneau embarks on his fourth season at the helm of the women's volleyball program in 2014.

 Letourneau, who is a veteran head coach at the Division III level, spent four years at Emerson College prior to his appointment at Wheaton.
 Letourneau guided the Lions to an 89-38 record and a trip to their first NCAA Tournament in 2009.
 Leading Emerson to a school record in wins that fall at 30-7, he steered the Lions to their initial Great Northeast Athletic Conference (GNAC) regular season and tournament titles.
 The 2009 GNAC Coach of the Year also led Emerson's men's volleyball program.

 Prior to his Emerson appointment, Letourneau was a part-time head coach at Rhode Island College, his alma mater, from 2002-06.
 Improving the team's win total during each of his first four seasons, Letourneau led the Anchorwomen to a share of the Little East Conference (LEC) regular season crown in 2004 and to the league tournament title match in 2006, both program firsts.
 He also served as an assistant women's basketball coach.

 Letourneau began his coaching career at the high school level, working as the head boys' and girls' volleyball coach at Mount Saint Charles Academy in Woonsocket, R.I., for four years.
 He led the boys to a state title in 2001 and the girls to a state runner-up finish that same year.
 Letourneau was named coach of the year five times, including on four occasions for the girls.
 He also was a successful girls' basketball coach for seven years at Lincoln High School, winning a state title in 2005.